2026 Marcyliena Morgan Award call for proposals

 February 4, 2026

-Marcyliena Morgan Award 2026
+Marcyliena Morgan Student Award 2026

-In particular, the Award is intended to fund projects and activities that reflect the work of Dr. Marcyliena Morgan.
+In particular, the Marcyliena Morgan Student Award is intended to fund projects and activities that reflect the work of Dr. Marcyliena Morgan.
 Dr. Morgan has written and taught extensively on language and identity, education, linguistic philosophy, gender, feminism and sexuality, and hiphop culture.
 She is the author of many works that focus on youth, gender, racism, language, culture, linguistic philosophy, identity, sociolinguistics, discourse, and interaction.

-Applications Deadline: March 5, 2026.
+Applications Deadline: March 6, 2026.

 Proposals for the Marcyliena Morgan Award should submit a single PDF including the following documents, in this order: